striblab/20170706-infosec_toolkit/README.md

 Sometimes you want to contact someone who shares their PGP key online publicly but who hasn't sent it to you directly.
 To do this:

 1. Go to "Server > Retrieve keys..." to search for PGP keys by email, fingerprint or key ID.
-If you see someone has shared their fingerprint online, this is how you wold find it
+If you see someone has shared their fingerprint online, this is how you would find it

 ENCRYPTING MESSAGES